How to record a video on Mac: A complete guide for any user

 - Let VidCap handle the subtitling automatically.

-One of the challenges everyone faces when recording video on a Mac is to make an engaging video cover.
+One of the challenges everyone faces when recording video on a Mac is making an engaging video cover.
 I'm sick of taking screenshots with blurry, poorly timed shots.

 And not only me.
 Reddit users also complain about the inability to take a nice screenshot from a video: “I took some videos at a concert and I want to take screenshots from it, but all my screenshots end up bad”, “they all look mid-movement”.